Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Preliminaries

 In Mixed-integer linear programming (MILP), a modelling pattern is a small, reusable formulation template—typically a set of decision variables and linear constraints, sometimes with an objective fragment—that encodes a logical or combinatorial relation (e.g., exactly-one choice, coverage, implication, precedence) which recurs across MILP formulations.

-Inspired by the discussion in \cite{scalia2024milp}, and informed by the academic literature on mathematical programming, we have identified a range of 25 MILP modelling patterns commonly found in mathematical programs.
-Given a set of modelling patterns, one may devise a set of problems that embed one or more of these patterns (see TA-C, Table 3).
+Informed by the academic literature on mathematical programming, we have identified a range of 25 MILP modelling patterns commonly found in mathematical programs --- these are discussed in details in our Technical Appendix (TA)-I. Given a set of modelling patterns, one may devise a set of problems that embed one or more of these patterns (Table \ref{tab:patterns_by_problem}).
 Synthetic literate implementations of 22 exemplar problems --- each of which comprises description, model, and data --- represents a knowledge base (provided in our SM) against which we perform top-$k$ retrieval to support in-context learning; in addition, this knowledge base can expand as new problem descriptions and associated models become available.